libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 OK
 ```

-Now we need to add the repository for the specific release (in this case 20.04).
+Now we need to add the repository for the specific release (in this case Ubuntu 20.04).

 ```
 server@ubuntu:~$ sudo add-apt-repository http://lancelot.netknights.it/community/focal/stable